BANKS DODGY DEALS CAMPAIGNS

 Other impacts

-Corruption and fraud allegations In 2017, the UK’s Serious Fraud Office (SFO) launched an investigation on Rio Tinto based on allegations of corruption in its mining operations in Guinea.
-As of August 2023, the SFO has dropped the investigation after an internal review concluded that it was not in the public interest to continue.
+Corruption and fraud allegations In 2017, the UK’s Serious Fraud Office (SFO) launched an investigation into Rio Tinto based on allegations of corruption in its mining operations in Guinea.
+As of August 2023, the SFO has dropped the investigation after an internal review concluded it was not in the public interest to continue.

-In October 2017, the U.S. Securities and Exchange Commission (SEC) filed a civil lawsuit against Rio Tinto based on allegations of fraud.
-The Group, its former chief executive, and its former chief financial officer were accused of deceiving investors about the value of a coal mine in Mozambique – the Rio Tinto Coal Mozambique (RTCM).
-In November 2023, Rio Tinto settled the lawsuit for $28 million USD but did not admit to any wrongdoing.
-Rio Tinto’s former chief executive also settled for $50,000 USD and the company’s former chief financial officer remains a defendant.
+In October 2017, the US Securities and Exchange Commission (SEC) filed a civil lawsuit against Rio Tinto alleging fraud, settled through a US$28 million fine.
+The Group, its former chief executive, and its former chief financial officer faced charges of deceiving investors about the value of a coal mine in Mozambique – the Rio Tinto Coal Mozambique (RTCM).
+In November 2023, Rio Tinto settled the lawsuit for US$28 million but did not admit to any wrongdoing.
+Rio Tinto’s former chief executive also settled for US$50,000 while the company’s former chief financial officer remains a defendant.

 Financiers